 Piku is a rather plain looking lady, yet she maintains an air of confidence.
 It’s not arrogance, but there is nothing there that remotely hints to a negative opinion of herself.
 She knows that she is independent and intelligent.
 She may not be gorgeous, but she knows that she’s still appealing and in good shape.
 Piku also acknowledges that she is not a virgin.
 Her independence is strong in every aspect of her life including her sex-life and this is a huge taboo subject in Indian society.
 What I absolutely adored about the movie is that her not being a virgin is never in any way demoralizing.
 The words “slut” or “whore” never even come close to dipping into your mind, which is the normal aura of such a subject.
 The film shows that her having sex is a means to fill a void, a means to find moments of companionship in an otherwise busy lifestyle.
 I can’t imagine how lonely she must feel between balancing her father, her career, and her home.
 Piku having sex is a very natural part of her life that is neither demeaning or degrading to her as a woman, or as daughter, which is brilliant and so desperately needed in Indian cinema today.

-Piku uses quite a bit of wry humor.
+Piku uses quite a bit of wry humour.
 The dialogue is hilarious, tense, and uncomfortable but so is the underlying topic of discussion: death and shit.
 There is a line in the movie that sums this up quite perfectly and it goes a bit like this: Death aur shit, yeh do cheez jo hai kabhi bhi aye sakthe hai.
 In other words, “Death and shit are two things that can happen any time.”
 Because Bhashkor has chronic constipation, the focus of bowel movements is heavy and steady from beginning to end.
 While the joke is utilized quite often, the movie ends before it leaves you feeling it was overdone.
 But if you take a moment and think about this gross little line, it is rather excellent in every way.
 You never truly know when you will have to go to the loo for number two, and you can never know when you will take your last breath.
 While life is resilient it isn’t infallible, there are no expectations, only surprises.
 It’s short and you can either make it memorable and worthwhile, or you can waste it away down the toilet.

 Even with being a bit on the predictable side, the movie doesn’t become a scapegoat to its foreseeable elements.
 It is a sardonic, thought-provoking film on life, death, and family that isn’t afraid to put a woman on a pedestal for being independent and comfortable in her own skin.
 The ending was sublime, satisfying, and bittersweet, bringing all of the explored themes to a sort of full circle.
-Piku is not your typical Bollywood movie in that it doesn’t have exquisite sing-and-dance numbers with superfluously sweeping scenery and vibrant colors.
+Piku is not your typical Bollywood movie in that it doesn’t have exquisite sing-and-dance numbers with superfluously sweeping scenery and vibrant colours.
 It takes place in the backdrop of a big, busy city with overcrowded streets and fender-benders.
 There is no epic background music.
 What you are engaged with are the characters that are interacting with one another.
 The dialogue is what makes up the bulk of the film.
 Because Piku has a slower pace you have to focus on the people and their exchanges, their feelings to understand what is going on.

-If you do not mind a paced movie that’s on the thinky side with humor that can be awkward and a bit gross, I definitely recommend Piku.
+If you do not mind a paced movie that’s on the thinky side with humour that can be awkward and a bit gross, I definitely recommend Piku.
 It is one of the best Bollywood flicks that I have seen in a very long time, and quite frankly I can’t wait to watch it again.
 It really puts the whole notion of loving your parents and the notion of what it means to be a child into perspective.
 When I reached the finale of the movie, I found myself moved to tears and ended up texting my mum at 3am just to tell her that I loved her and my pops, and they meant everything to me; I told them how much I appreciate their existence in my life.
 This glorious work of cinema gets a solid five out of five squats from me.